Spenc3rB/YDWG-02-C2/README.md

 The web application is hosted on port 80 (unencrypted HTTP).
 More information about the web application was found through analsyis of the firmware update mechanisms (see [./assets/pcap](./assets/pcap/) and [./assets/binwalk/_flash_contents.bin.extracted](./assets/binwalk/_flash_contents.bin.extracted)).

-After loging into the YDGW gateway, we can see cleartext credentials pass through an HTTP request:
+After loging into the YDGW gateway, we can see cleartext credentials pass through an HTTP request, handled by AJAX:

 ```
 POST /login?1=1&login=admin&password=admin HTTP/1.1